FOSSEE/online_test/yaksh/documentation/moderator_docs/creating_question.rst

             Select questions from the list of question displayed on the Questions page.
 Click on Test selected button.
 This will take you to a quiz with the selected questions.

             ..
 Note:: This will not create an actual quiz but a trial quiz.
 This quiz is hidden from the students and only for moderator to view.
-You can delete the quiz from moderator's dashboard.

     * **Filter Questions**